mecparts/Ladder/README.md

 ## Limitations

-At the moment, once you've successfully completed the 7th distinct level (Gang Land), the program just cycles through all 7 sevens over and over again until the bonus time becomes too short to actually finish a level.
+At the moment, once you've successfully completed the 7th distinct level (Gang Land), the program just cycles through all 7 seven levels over and over again until the bonus time becomes too short to actually finish a level.
 If anyone knows what the original program actually did (I never managed to get anywhere near to completing the original game), let me know and I'll see what I can do.

 The Delay(ms) call in Turbo Pascal only works for a Z80 running at up to 32MHz (and TINST will only allow you to specify a value of up